 LOFT CONVERSION GUIDE

-Well most loft conversions do not require planning permission, as you can make certain types of changes to your house what is called “permitted development rights“, 40mon terrace houses, and50m3 on semi and detached houses.
+Well most loft conversions do not require planning permission, as you can make certain types of changes to your house what is called “permitted development rights“, 40m3 on terrace houses, and50m3 on semi and detached houses.
 This derives from general planning permission in Parliament not by the local authorities, permitted development rights, which apply, to many common projects for houses do not apply to /flats or other buildings.
 Permitted development rights are different if the property is a listed building.

 Building Regulations must be adhered to on every loft conversion as Building Regulations set standards for the design and construction of buildings, Building Control approval of your project will ensure that your conversion is structurally safe, & in the unlikely event of a fire primarily to ensure the health and safety of occupants in or about the structure.
 If a conversion is started without Building Control approval, heavy fines can be imposed on both parties.
 Full compliance guarantees certification of the works upon completion; this is important to process the property sale in the future.